BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified Developer Associate 2024 NEW DVA-C02/README.md

 in S3 world, for example, if we have one S3 website and it uses S3 objects from another bucket, we need the other bucket to allow for CORS on the origin bucket.

 > - If a client makes a cross-origin request on our S3 bucket, we need to enable the correct CORS headers
-> - It’s a popular exam question
+> - It's a popular exam question
 > - You can allow for a specific origin or for * (all origins)

 ### S3 MFA-Delete